100+ Free AF PFE Practice Questions

 Recommended preparation

-The PFE has 100 multiple-choice questions answered in approximately 90 minutes at base testing centers.
-Questions are sourced exclusively from AFH 1.
-The PFE score is worth up to 100 points and constitutes 25% of the total WAPS score for E-5/E-6 promotion cycles.
+The PFE has 80 questions — 60 knowledge-based plus 20 situational judgment (SJT) — answered in approximately 90 minutes at base testing centers.
+Although it was reduced from 100 to 80 questions, the PFE score is still worth up to 100 points and constitutes 25% of the total WAPS score for E-5/E-6 promotion cycles.
 Approximately 100,000 airmen test each year.
 The exam is free and mandatory for promotion-eligible enlisted personnel.
-Study focuses on six broad AFH 1 areas: heritage, customs, leadership, doctrine, enlisted force structure, and national security.
+Knowledge study covers heritage, customs, leadership, doctrine, enlisted force structure, and national security, plus SJT scenarios on foundational leadership competencies.

 Sample AF PFE Practice Questions